 A caesura is a break or pause in the middle of a line of verse.
-These breaks can be towards the beginning or the end of a line.
+These breaks can be towards the beginning, middle, or the end of a line.

 Readers can find examples of caesura by analyzing their own patterns of speech when reading poetry.
 Sometimes they are marked by punctuation, such as commas or dashes, while others are simply implied.
 The word “caesura” comes from the Latin meaning “cut” and the plural is “caesurae”.
 This technique is used in poetry rather than prose, although it can be found in some prose poetry.